AndiEcker/AcuSihotInterfaces/README.md

 ### General command line arguments

 Most of the available commands are using the same command line options.
-The following command line options are available (sorted by the long name of the option - displayed in the first column):
+All names of the following command line options are case-sensitive.
+The following table is listing them sorted by the option name (see the first column named Option):

 | Option | Description | Default | Short option | Commands |
 | --- | --- | --- | --- | --- |